Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Discussion

-Errors were found to be overall similar between the validation on the ten clinical plans and the validation on the artificial plans.
-However, for some metrics, errors were larger for the ten clinical plans.
-This may be due to chance, because ten is a small number to validate upon.
-Another possibility is that the artificial plan generation method needs to be improved.
+For some metrics and OARs, errors were relatively large for some of the clinical plans.
+This may be due to chance, because ten is a small number.
+For example, the large underestimation observed for the $D\textsubscript{2cc}$ of the spleen for one clinical case (with and without block) is due to the ML-based approach wrongly predicting a value associated with a spleen that is located completely outside of the field.
+Another reason why errors were relatively large for the clinical plans is that the artificial plan generation method needs to be improved.
 Artificial plans were generated by sampling geometry properties \emph{uniformly} within predefined boundaries on two reference DRRs.
 Uniform sampling might not be representative of the distribution clinical plans have.
 Moreover, we consulted a single radiation oncologist to define clinically acceptable boundaries to use in the sampling of artificial plans.
 Consulting multiple experts and allowing for a larger variation might better help covering the extent of variation that is present in historical plans (Sec.~\ref{sec:artificial-plan-generation}).
 For example, the isocenter locations of artificial left-sided plans were never sampled below the 1st lumbar vertebra (see Fig.~\ref{fig:artificial}) and approximately half of the $D\textsubscript{mean}$ values for the spleen in case of the artificial left-sided plans were close to the prescribed dose (14.4 Gy, see Fig.~\ref{fig:distributions}), which means that the spleen was often almost completely in-field in our artificially generated set of left-sided plans.
 When a block was applied, only a small part of the spleen was spared.
 However, in clinical practice, isocenter locations can be lower, and a larger part of the spleen might actually be outside the field (see Fig.~\ref{fig:outlier_plan}).
-This might explain the relatively large errors observed in Figure~\ref{fig:errorbarsdosemetrics} for $P_{L1B}$ and $P_{L2B}$ where the isocenter location is lower than the sampled range.
+This might explain the relatively large errors observed in the two outlier cases in Figure~\ref{fig:clinical-distrib} where the isocenter location of the clinical plans is lower than the sampled range.
 Ultimately, effort should be done to improve the sampling of artificial plans.